 Span range: Short

-A Beam (or stringer) bridge is the simplest structural form for bridge spans supported by a pier at each end.
-In order to construct such a bridge, all you need is a beam (a rigid horizontal structure) and two supports on each end to rest it on.
-These parts directly support the downward weight of the structure and traffic traveling over it.
+A Beam (or stringer) bridge represents the simplest structural design for spans supported by a pier at each end.
+To build this type of bridge, you only require a beam, which is a rigid horizontal structure, and two supports on each end.
+These supports bear the downward weight of the structure and the traffic moving across it.

-Unlike suspension and truss bridges, they are used for relatively short distances.
-Since the support is provided by piers only, the farther apart the piers get, the weaker the structure gets.
-Thus, such bridges rarely span more than 250 feet.
+Unlike suspension and truss bridges, beam bridges are suitable for relatively short distances.
+Because support is provided by piers alone, the structure becomes weaker as the piers are spaced farther apart.
+As a result, these bridges typically do not span more than 250 feet.

 20. Truss Bridge